Hi, I'm Luther. Welcome to my digital space.

 - Mapping the layers of vector polarities from proximal to distal and the physical movement transitions there within

-- Mapping toroidal pathways and TCM meridians
+- Mapping toroidal flows and TCM meridians

 - Geometric torus as tool to visually identify default positions, excessive/deficient polarity states of charge, and position/movement potential